Anti-Wrinkle Treatments

 Also known as: Teeth grinding, Jaw clenching.

-Involuntary clenching or grinding of the teeth, often during sleep, which can cause jaw tension, headaches, and a widened jaw muscle.
-Prescription jaw-slimming treatment can relax the overactive muscle; it is assessed at a face-to-face consultation.
+Involuntary clenching or grinding of the teeth, often during sleep, which can cause jaw tension, headaches and enlargement of the jaw muscle.
+A clinical assessment can help determine appropriate management options.

 Source: www.nhs.uk